nextcloud/documentation/admin_manual/configuration_user/user_auth_ftp_smb_imap.rst

 ===========================================

-You may configure additional user backends in ownCloud's configuration :file:`config/config.php` using the following
+You may configure additional user backends in Nextcloud's configuration :file:`config/config.php` using the following
 syntax:

 ::